maxmarcon/live_select/README.md

 `LiveSelect` is a LiveView component that implements a search and selection field with content provided dynamically by your application.
-It comes with reasonable default styles for [DaisyUI](https://daisyui.com/), which can be either extended or completely overridden.
+It comes with reasonable default styles that use [DaisyUI](https://daisyui.com/).
+The default styles can be either extended or completely overridden.

 ![](assets/demo.gif)
 ![](priv/static/images/demo.gif)